-Enrolment
+Enrolment 2025

-To join Stanmore College as a student you must complete the enrolment process.
+To join Stanmore College as a student, you must complete the enrolment process.
 Your enrolment will confirm your registration on a course, and you will become a student at the college.
 You will need to come in person to our campus in Stanmore to be enrolled onto one of our courses.

-Before we get into enrolment details, we want you to know that we are very excited to have you join us as the student.
+Before we get into enrolment details, we want you to know that we are very excited to have you join us as a student.
 We want to support you as you develop your career and work towards your future and success.

 Thank you for choosing Stanmore College!